Choosing the Right Clothing for Your Sauna Experience

 Choose Breathable Fabrics

 One of the critical factors to consider when selecting sauna clothing is breathability.
 The intense heat of a sauna causes perspiration.
 So, wearing materials that do not allow sweat to evaporate can lead to overheating, discomfort, and skin irritation.
-Natural fabrics like cotton and linen are good choices because they are breathable, lightweight, and absorbent.

-Cotton, is a popular option because it wicks away moisture while remaining soft against the skin.
+Cotton is a popular option because it wicks away moisture while remaining soft against the skin.
 Linen, known for its quick-drying properties and breathability, is also a great alternative.
 Avoid synthetic fabrics, such as polyester or nylon, in saunas because they trap heat and moisture, leading to excessive sweating and an uncomfortable, sticky feeling.

 Select the Right Swimsuit